 Generally, massage therapy can help lift your mood, improve your sleep and enhance your well being.
 There is some evidence to help support these benefits.

 On your first visit for a massage, the therapist will ask you some general questions about your health, lifestyle and medical history.
-If they are concerned that massage may interfere with your health or any medicines you are on, they may ask if they can contact your GP.
-This is just to check that your GP is happy for you to have massage.
-In general, it is rare that your doctor will say no. But there may be situations where your doctor recommends that you don’t have massage.
+If they are concerned that massage may interfere with your health or any medicines you are taking, they may ask if they can contact your GP.
+This is to check that your GP is happy for you to have massage.
+In general, it is rare that your doctor will say no.

 There is no scientific evidence that massage can treat cancer.
 But massage is commonly used to help people feel better and to reduce some of the symptoms of cancer or the side effects of treatment.

 Trials have been carried out to find out whether massage can help people with cancer but many are small studies.
 They include massage for